kanlanc/OpenZoning/README.md

 [Sara Bronin](https://aap.cornell.edu/people/sara-bronin) is
 leading an effort to assemble a
 [national zoning atlas](https://www.zoningatlas.org/).
-The have completed a zoning atlas of [Connecticut](https://www.zoningatlas.org/connecticut) with an interactive website that allows users to filter zoning districts based on permitted residential uses, minimum lot sizes, and occupancy restrictions.
+The have completed a zoning atlas of [Connecticut](https://www.zoningatlas.org/connecticut) (including 178 municipalities) with an interactive website that allows users to filter zoning districts based on permitted residential uses, minimum lot sizes, and occupancy restrictions.
 The Connecticut atlas does not have data availble for download.
 Other projects affliated with the National Zoning Atlas are underway in California, Hawaii, New Hampshire, Montana, New York, and Ohio.
 Our goal is to create a tool that can easily convert the data the National Zoning Atlas is collecting to the data standard that we are developing.

 The Metropolitan Area Planning Council ([MAPC](https://www.mapc.org/)) has assembled an open-source [zoning atlas](https://zoningatlas.mapc.org/)